enbnt/enbnt.github.io/content/about/index.md

 The migration away from Twitter's legacy alerting system to its next-gen alerting system started in 2013.
 When I joined the team, the migration was roughly 80% complete, largely automated, but stuck due to missing features that were fundamentally incompatible with the prior system.
-I joined and helped the team reach feature parity with the old system, design and implement new required features, rearchited distributed scaling bottlenecks, refactored and made the overall observability stack more efficient and reliable.
+I joined and helped the team reach feature parity with the old system, design and implement new required features, rearchitected distributed scaling bottlenecks, refactored and made the overall observability stack more efficient and reliable.
 If you watch my Monitorama 2018 talk, I discuss this migration in much more depth.